-- An individual Fellow in good standing (i.e. whose subscription has been paid) may nominate people for Fellowship.
+- An individual Fellow in good standing (i.e. whose subscription has been paid) may nominate, or second, people for Fellowship.

 - Proposers must belong to a different institution or organisation from the nominee and seconder, and proposer and nominee should not have worked closely together in very recent years.
-Seconders may belong to the same institution as the nominee.
+Seconders may belong to the same institution as the nominee and it is acceptable for them to have worked together in recent years.
 Oxford and Cambridge colleges do not count as separate institutions.

 - Fellows must not nominate people who are their close relatives.
 If necessary, proposers should declare any interest.

 - The Nominations Committee is especially uncomfortable when Vice Chancellors or Principals nominate staff of their own HEI – or vice versa – because election as a Fellow is an Institutional Esteem measure.
 A Vice Chancellor or Head of Department who feels that a member of their staff is worthy of Fellowship should suggest the individual to another Fellow who knows their work, and should not make or second the nomination.

 - A Learned Society in good standing as an Academy member has the right to submit up to 10 nominations every year.
 These may be submitted as a single batch to one meeting of the Nominations Committee, or spread throughout the year.